ilianbraka/Takima_TP/README.md

 Explanation:

-    Deploys a Docker image named simple-api:latest (the backend application).
+- Deploys a Docker image named simple-api:latest (the backend application).
-    Configures database access using the DATABASE_URL environment variable.
+- Configures database access using the DATABASE_URL environment variable.
-    Connects the container to the my-network Docker network.
+- Connects the container to the my-network Docker network.

 6. Role launch_proxy

 Purpose:

 This role deploys an HTTP proxy (Apache or HTTPD) to publicly expose the backend application.

 Key Tasks:

-    Launch the HTTPD container:
+- Launch the HTTPD container:

 #### 6. `launch_proxy`
-Runs an HTTP server to expose the application.
 ```yaml
 - name: Run HTTP server
   community.docker.docker_container: